 What is Black cotton soil?

-Black cotton soil is defined as a soil which consist swelling and shrinkage property.
+Black cotton soil is defined as soil that consists of swelling and shrinkage property.
 In a rainy season, it swells wherein a summer it shrinks.
-Black cotton soil is also called regur soils.
+Black cotton soil is also called regur soil.

 The name of this soil is formed from its physical property like most of the time its color is black and it is more suitable for cotton farming.
 That’s why its name formed black cotton soil.

 Why black cotton soil is not suitable for foundation?

 As per the definition, the black cotton soil consists of swell and shrink property.
 Due to shrinkage and swelling, a change in the volume of soil occur which develops cracks in the foundation or in the building structure.

 The cracks is decrease the durability of structure.
 And most of cases the failure of structure occurs due to cracks.

 And also the load bearing capacity of black cotton soil is very less which is causing various types of foundation failure like punching failure, general shear failure etc.

 That’s why the construction of a foundation in black cotton soil is very risky.